-As of this year, 52.2% of all worldwide online traffic were from a mobile device.
+As of this year, 57% of all worldwide online traffic was from a mobile device.
 However, only about 35% of business websites are optimized for mobile.
 With numbers that high, it’s hard to imagine why mobile optimization hasn’t become a more forefront thought in web development.
-Not only will the outreach of a website be increased, it will also further the experience a user will have with your site.
+Not only will the outreach of a website be increased, but it will also further the experience a user will have with your site.

 If properly optimized, 73% of mobile searches result in users continuing to stay and use that site for more than what they originally searched for.
 The longer someone stays on your site, the bigger the payoff.
 Not only will you be able to sell your company and prove its worth to that user.
 But you will also prove it in the eyes of Google.

 One of the many ways that Google ranks websites is as basic as how people are using that site.
 If someone clicks the link to your webpage, but immediately hits the back button because of compatibility issues; it’s going to hurt your ranking.
 When something negative like that is seen by Google it’s going to place your site lower and lower the more it happens.
 Pushing you from page one to the dreaded page two of search results.
 Having a website that can be used by anyone, anywhere, is going to help you get to that top spot with Google.

 Another benefit of having mobile optimization in mind is that it adds credibility to your company.
 If you take the time and make sure your site is going to run smoothly across any device; people are going to notice.
 People want information as soon as they can access it.
 Having a website they can use to its full potential proves that your site is where they need to be.